How to Get an Expungement in Illinois

 - Arrests and charges for misdemeanors and felonies that did not lead to a conviction

-Whether you want to get a misdemeanor expungement, have a criminal record sealed, or find other legal ways to reduce the impact of a criminal record, a skilled and experienced criminal attorney will provide you valuable information about how to get the process started.
+Whether you want to get a misdemeanor expungement, have a criminal record sealed, or find other legal ways to reduce the impact of a criminal record, a skilled and experienced criminal attorney will provide you with valuable information about how to get the process started.

 Yes.
 A skilled criminal attorney at Wolfe & Stec has years of experience in helping clients secure expungements.
 We can do the same for you.
 For a free initial consultation about your specific case, call us at 630-305-0222.